Ced30/GGL-Documentation/API/GGL_Common/Get_GGL_ID.md

 | Returns:  | the "GGL_ID" variable  |
 |--         |                             --|

-- Returns the variable GGL_ID, which is used to fetch the instances.
+- Returns the variable GGL_ID, which is used to fetch the instances via scripts.

 # [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Common_Methods.md)